 medicine being studied or to placebo (inactive substance).
 Compared with placebo,

 the estrogen plus progestin treatment resulted in:

-Small increase in risk of heart attack (in women younger than 60 when started in perimenopause,
+Small increase in risk of heart attack (in women younger than 60 when combined hormone

-combined hormone therapy may reduce risk of heart attack)
+therapy is started in perimenopause, it may reduce risk of heart attack)